 Current evidence does not support widespread permanent harm.
 Still, clinicians acknowledge uncertainty and encourage ongoing study.
 This balanced view aligns with responsible medical practice.

-Common Misconceptions About Accutane
+Common misconceptions about Accutane

 Several myths persist about isotretinoin.
 One is that it permanently damages organs in most users, which studies do not support.
 Another is that it always causes severe mental health problems.